-Just over 750,000 people (or almost 18% of Oregon’s total population) are aged 50-64.
-After your 50th birthday, special rules make it easier to qualify for Social Security Disability Insurance (SSDI) benefits!
-Yet in 2020, just 2.4% of the state’s population (99,498 people) received Oregon disability payments through the federal SSDI program.
-Another 1.9% qualified for Oregon disability checks from the Supplemental Security Income (SSI) program.
+Important: We updated this article in May 2023 to make sure all info below is both current and correct.
+Almost 800,000 people (or 1 in 5 Oregonians) are aged 50-64.
+Once you turn 50, special rules make it easier to qualify for Social Security Disability Insurance (SSDI) benefits!
+Yet in 2022, just 2.2% of the state’s population (93,286 people) received Oregon disability payments through the federal SSDI program.
+Another 1.7% qualified for Oregon disability checks from the Supplemental Security Income (SSI) program.
 If you’re too young to retire and health problems force you to stop working, you may qualify for Oregon disability.
 Learn all about the two federal programs that pay Oregon disability benefits to those who qualify below.

 Two Federal Programs Offer Oregon Disability Benefits

 Both these programs provide Oregon disability benefits, but you cannot qualify for both on your own work record.
 Read through both sections below to learn which one you may qualify for before starting the claims process.
 The Social Security Administration (SSA) reviews disability benefits applications and makes payments for these two programs: